IBM receives top ranks in world’s largest survey of planning software users

 When it comes to scale, IBM scores high marks—the proof is top rankings in product satisfaction, performance satisfaction and flexibility.
 When advanced capabilities can scale beyond individual power users or small teams, the business benefits are likewise magnified.
-The BARC report noted that IBM Planning Analytics is used “in thousands of implementations worldwide, from small-scale departmental scenarios with just a few users and small data volumes to installations with thousands of users.”
+BARC The Planning Survey 19 noted that IBM Planning Analytics is used “in thousands of implementations worldwide, from small-scale departmental scenarios with just a few users and small data volumes to installations with thousands of users.”
 The report finds the high “performance satisfaction” ranking especially impressive, given how large many of the IBM Planning Analytics deployments are—a testament to the product’s highly capable in-memory database.

 Microsoft Excel integration